High-Performance Database Engine

 Custom Object Pools can be tuned for your specific object sizes.

-Integrate Shared Memory
+Use Persistent Shared Memory

 In a realistic database environment, you would probably want to enable a shared-memory database table that multiple processes can access simultaneously.
 For this, we need the features of Boost.Interprocess.
 This library enables multiple processes to share the same data faster than inter-process communication (IPC) via files or sockets, and includes mutexes and condition variables.